latolukasz/beeorm-doc/docs/guide/mysql_indexes.md

 }
 ```

+This will create the following indexes in the MySQL table:

 ```sql
   KEY `model` (`LastName`, `FirstName`),
   KEY `occupation` (`Occupation`, `LastName`),
   UNIQUE KEY `lastname` (`LastName`),
 ```

+Note that the LastName field is included in both the name and occupation indexes, and it is also defined as a unique key.

-## Defining index in subfields
+## Defining Indexes in Subfields

-There is one scenario where it's not possible to define
-indexes using field tags.
-See below example:
+There may be cases where it is not possible to define indexes using field tags, such as when a struct field itself contains multiple fields that need to be included in an index.
+For example:

 ```go
 struct Address {